marten-seemann/base-drafts/draft-ietf-quic-tls.md

 ## Interface to TLS

-As shown in {{schematic}}, the interface from QUIC to TLS consists of four primary functions: Handshake, Source Address Validation, Key Ready Events, and Secret Export.
+As shown in {{schematic}}, the interface from QUIC to TLS consists of three primary functions:

+- Sending and receiving handshake messages
+- Rekeying (both in and out)
+- Handshake state updates

 Additional functions might be needed to configure TLS.

-### Handshake Interface
+### Sending and Receiving Handshake Messages

-In order to drive the handshake, TLS depends on being able to send and receive handshake messages on stream 0.
+In order to drive the handshake, TLS depends on being able to send and receive handshake messages.
 There are two basic functions on this
 interface: one where QUIC requests handshake messages and one where QUIC provides handshake packets.